Mfisabil321/MSIB_Final_project_15/README.md

-# Dibimbing - Kampus Merdeka 1 - Final Project Template
+# Dibimbing - Kampus Merdeka 1 - Final Project kelompok 15

 ## How to
 - In order to spin up the containers, first you have to build all the Docker images needed using